JoelCodes/the-book-of-rxjs/section-1/03-pipe-dreams.md

 Simple as that.

 So if we want to do a map, we don't call `Observable.map`.
 We grab `map` from the library and call it!
 Now, technically speaking, in the most "um, actually..." way, `map` isn't an operator: it's an **operator factory**.
-It's a function that *produces* an operator function, which we then feed the observable to.
+It's a function that *produces* an operator function, and we pass the observable to that operator function and get a new one out.
 Like this!

 ```ts
 const squareNumber = map<number, number>(x => x * x);